Tuition & Financial Aid

 - number of family members in college

-Last year our Financial Aid Office administered over 35 million dollars in financial aid (of which over 17 million were Taylor resources).
+Last year our Financial Aid Office administered more than $37 million in financial aid (of which more than $19 million were Taylor resources).
 We hope that the resources available here will help you determine what aid is available and how we can assist you in achieving a college education at Taylor.

 Did you know?